So you’ve decided to sell your house – congratulations!

 And, of course, don’t forget the exterior – the first point of interaction the potential buyer has with your home.

-Things to pay attention to include: missing fence boards, broken siding, refinishing the porch and patio, as well as the landscaping and so on.
+Things to pay attention to include: missing fence boards, broken siding, leaky roofing, refinishing the porch and patio, as well as the landscaping and so on.
+You can also add beautiful shell stone tile to help maximize your patio area.

 The thing to remember when remodeling a house for sale is that first impressions matter.
 They sure do go a long way, make no mistake about it.